Overview

 Speed = Distance ÷ Time = 1 / Pace (with appropriate unit conversion)

-Both formulas describe the same physical effort; the choice of which to use depends on whether your goal or your known data is stated as a time-per-distance figure (pace) or a distance-per-time figure (speed).
+Both describe the same physical effort.
+Which one to use depends on whether your goal or known data is stated as a time-per-distance figure (pace) or a distance-per-time figure (speed).

 Riegel's Race Time Prediction Formula extends this basic relationship to handle performance across different distances: